Ads vs Subscriptions: Which Model is Best?

 • Advertising Model: The need to integrate ads can sometimes degrade the user experience, leading to potential user dissatisfaction if ads are too intrusive or if there is a perception of privacy invasion.

-• Subscription Model: Typically provides a cleaner, ad-free experience that can lead to higher user satisfaction and engagement, fostering a stronger sense of loyalty and lower turnover.
+• Subscription Model: Typically provides a cleaner, ad-free experience that can lead to higher user satisfaction and engagement, creating a stronger sense of loyalty and lower turnover.

 Market Penetration Strategies